 Editor’s note: Being able to analyze your data and keep track of your ongoing cultivation efforts is vital for building a major gifts program.
 Having the right tools can save you a lot of time – and keep you organized and on track.
-Click here to learn about Network for Good’s donor management, designed specifically for small nonprofits.
+Click here to learn about Network for Good’s fundraising software, designed specifically for small nonprofits.

 For small nonprofits, it can be difficult to determine the most strategic way to spend limited resources on fundraising.
 Among these organizations, annual giving appeals and fundraising events are popular because they can raise more money in a short period of time.
 But there is absolutely no reason why a small nonprofit shouldn’t focus on raising major gifts.